ReMatching Dynamic Reconstruction Flow: Introduction

 We instantiate our framework with a dynamic model based on the popular Gaussian Splats \citep{kerbl3Dgaussians} rendering model.
 We explore several constructions for deformation prior classes including piece-wise rigid and volume-preserving deformations.
-Additionally, we demonstrate our framework's usability for two different types of time-dependent functions: rendered image intensity values, and particle positions representing scene geometry.
-Lastly, we evaluate our framework on standard dynamic reconstruction benchmarks, involving both synthetic and real-world scenes, and showcase clear improvement in generalization quality.
+Additionally, we demonstrate our framework's usability for two different types of time-dependent functions: rendered image \rev{pixels color}, and particle positions representing scene geometry.
+Lastly, we evaluate our framework on standard dynamic reconstruction benchmarks, involving both synthetic and real-world scenes, and showcase clear improvement in \rev{reconstruction} quality. \rev{ \paragraph{Our contributions.} In summary, the main contributions of this paper are: \begin{enumerate} \item We propose the \ShortName framework, which controls the optimization of dynamic reconstruction models to converge to solutions that closely align with a predefined prior class of deformations.
+In turn, the framework balances achieving high-fidelity reconstructions with leveraging the benefits of adhering to prior assumptions.

+\item The framework unifies various types of model functions, including geometry representations and image rendering, under a single cohesive approach, ensuring broad applicability and making future advancements within it relevant to a wide range of models.

+\item The framework allows for the combination of multiple prior classes, enabling users to design and adapt the method for their specific reconstruction settings.